 Canadian author William Blackwell studied journalism at Calgary’s Mount Royal University and English literature at Vancouver’s University of British Columbia.
 He worked as a print journalist for many years before deciding to pen dark fiction novels.
-He has written over seventeen novels and has also written for advertising companies, radio stations and numerous newspapers.
+He has written over seventeen novels and has also written for advertising companies, radio stations, and numerous newspapers.

 Blackwell lived in Vancouver for many years, where he studied his craft and honed his skills.
 He also lived in Calgary for over a decade, where he began his journalism career.
 Currently he lives on a secluded acreage on Prince Edward Island and travels often to third-world countries where he finds much of the inspiration for many of his books.
-He loves to travel, read, write, socialize, and live life on the raw fringe of society.

 Blackwell writes first to feed his addiction and satisfy his need to create.
 He also writes to “educate, influence, entertain, and scare the hell out of you.”

 Press release, January 19, 2018.
 Santa Muerte worship spreads across Canada like wildfire